clarklindev/threejourney/README.md

 - drop the font and license into assets folder: static/fonts etc (see what this is for vite)
 - use FontLoader to handle loading: https://threejs.org/docs/#examples/en/loaders/FontLoader
 - FontLoader uses a callback - loaded font received as prop in callback
+- Bounding is the space taken up by the geometry
+- Bounding can be box or sphere (default)
+- bounding is for frustum culling - to render or not to render - eg. if geometry is within scene

 ```js
 import { TextGeometry } from "three/addons/geometries/TextGeometry.js";